 $35,575

-The average salon hair cut costs $45, and the average color treatment costs about $75.
+The average salon haircut costs $45, and the average color treatment costs about $75.
 Profit margins for hair salons after rent, overhead, and labor are about 20%.

-In your first year or two, if you have 5 chairs, the average customer spends $60, and you have 15 customers a day 6 days per week, you’ll be bringing in $280,000 in annual revenue.
+In your first year or two, if you have five chairs, the average customer spends $60, and you have 15 customers a day six days per week, you’ll be bringing in $280,000 in annual revenue.
 This would mean more than $55,000 in profit, assuming that 20% margin.
 As your brand gains recognition and you begin to get repeat customers and referrals, you could expand to 10 chairs and have 60 customers per day.
 With annual revenue of $1,125,000, you’d make a tidy profit of $225,000.

 There are a few barriers to entry for a hair salon business.
 Your biggest challenges will be: